 Hear more from the ATISign me up

-The ATI's Nour Eid used his connection with the MTC to help Peterborough City Hospital secure new visors for NHS frontline staff.
+The ATI's Nour Eid used his connection with the MTC to help Peterborough City Hospital secure new visors for the NHS.

 By ATI Comms